Migraine or Sinus Headache?

 "If you are going to take medicine to treat a headache and are not sure what you have, it's a good time to see a doctor," Goadsby says.

-Of course, you should seek medical help immediately if you have a headache that:
+But get medical help right away if you have a headache that:

-- Is associated with neurological symptoms such as loss of vision or muscle weakness.
+- Comes with other symptoms such as vision loss or muscle weakness.

-- Is accompanied by a fever or stiff neck.
+- Happens with a fever or stiff neck.

 "If you're complaining to a doctor that you've got a headache that comes and goes, it should be considered migraine until proven otherwise," Silberstein says.